-As a part of search engine optimization for marketplaces, a good website structure also ensures that your content does not compete with other content from you.
+As a part of search engine optimization for marketplaces, a good website structure also ensures that your content must not compete with other content from your website itself.
 Say, you have two similar products or, say that you have written two similar articles, your websites’ articles may end up competing against each other.
 Unless the structure is very clear, this can lead to link cannibalization between two or more links — in short, not something we would like to see happening.

-You can avail all the advantages of having the best structure in all websites of a particular category, and Google rewards such behaviour by providing extra site links to your website in Google searches.
+You can avail all the advantages of having the best structure in all websites of a particular category, and Google rewards such behaviour by providing extra site links to your website in search results.

 Tips towards creating a better, enhanced website structure:

 Okay, so now that we have decided how to go about improving the structure, the only thing that remains is the part focusing on how to actually do it.
-And here is how we can build coherence into our website.
+And here is how we can build coherence into a website.

 Recognizing and building ‘Cornerstone’ pages:

-- Once you have recognized the cornerstone content on your website, recognize the categories and subcategories as well.
+Now, once you have recognized the cornerstone content on your website, you also need to comprehend the categories and subcategories.

 When you are all done with the recognizing part and have sorted everything out, all you need to do is to start linking.
 Every page lower down the hierarchy should link to the page above it in the hierarchy.

-Keep the number of cornerstone articles small.
+Keep the number of cornerstone articles small and intact.
 You should aim for a minimum of one to two, and a maximum of 5 to 10 cornerstone articles.
 Because, keeping the number of cornerstone articles small but relevant, precise, and well structured at the same time can help your audience and the search engines understand your online platform in a better way resulting in a better multi-vendor marketplace SEO.

-Make sure that each page in the top of a pyramid links to subpages.
+Make sure that each page at the top of a pyramid links to subpages.
 All the subpages should also link back to the pages on top of the pyramid.

 Using ‘Categories’ and ‘Tags’:

 Categories and tags are kind of your website’s index words, who lets you micro-categorize the content on your website.
 The major difference between tags and categories with respect to Onsite SEO has to do with hierarchy.
-While categories are something like the Table of Contents’, tagss are more like an indexing service.
-Tags rely upon the indexing of the content instead of cataloguing them in any particular order.
+While categories are something like the Table of Contents’, tags are more like an indexing service.
+Tags rely upon the indexing of the content instead of cataloging them in any particular order.